-In this article, we’ll look at some of the key players in the industry, known for their leading solutions, tools and service.
+In this article, we’ll look at some of the key players in the industry, known for their leading solutions, tools and services.
 To help narrow your options, we’ve divided providers by their area of focus, which will enable you to identify the right partners based on the individual needs of your business.

 Recommended Business Continuity Providers

-1) Business Continuity Management & Education
+1. Business Continuity Management & Education

 Disaster Recovery Institute